 10 Great Uses for Rubbing Alcohol

-Mix up one part rubbing alcohol to one part water in a spray bottle, and use it to disinfect points of contact and other germy areas.
+Mix 2 parts rubbing alcohol to 1 part water in a spray bottle, and use it to disinfect points of contact and other germy areas.
 You can even use it directly on a cotton pad to clean your earring posts, thermometers, and any other personal items.

 Stainless Steel Cleaner